workingloong/elasticdl/docs/designs/sqlflow_transform_op_design.md

-# Design Of Transformation Operator in SQLFlow
+# Design of Transformation Operator in SQLFlow

 This document describes the design for generating Python code using Tensorflow for transformation operators defined in SQLFlow.

 ## Motivation
-According [data analysis and transformation](https://github.com/sql-machine-learning/elasticdl/blob/develop/docs/designs/data_transform.md#generate-transform-code-from-sqlflow-statement), users can define transformation keyword in SQLFlow.
+According to [data analysis and transformation](https://github.com/sql-machine-learning/elasticdl/blob/develop/docs/designs/data_transform.md#generate-transform-code-from-sqlflow-statement), users can define transformation keyword in SQLFlow.
 We need to convert those transformation keywords to executable Python codes using Tensorflow.
 Then we can transform the data to tensors for model during training and prediction.
 In ElasticDL, we use Keras API to define model.
 To implement transformation operators, we can:
 1. Use `tf.feature_column` to transform data and use `DenseFeature` in model to receive the result of `tf.feature_column`.
 2. Use Keras layers to transform data and the output of transformation layer can directly be used by other layers.